amaansupariwala/amaansupariwala.github.io/README.md

 https://amaansupariwala.github.com

-To Submit Feedback for my portfolio, please visit the Contact Page on the websitem, or shoot me an email directly!
+To Submit Feedback for my portfolio, please visit the Contact Page on the website, or shoot me an email directly!